O saka! My saka!

 Upon arrival at Shin-Osaka Station, Hendricks and I elected to save the Osaka Loop Line for another time and blow ¥3,000 on a cab ride directly to our hotel.
 Not overly interested in visiting another Universal Studios (we have one at home) or massive aquarium (we’ve visited the one in Monterey Bay), we chose to stay away from those attractions at the Hotel Vista Grande.
 Since my home state borders on Spanish-speaking Mexico, and some fifty percent plus of our population is fluent in the language, I felt right at home!
 The primary reason for booking this hotel is absolutely location, location, location… it’s right smack in the middle of an incredibly vibrant Citywalk-esque nightlife and entertainment area abounding in shopping, street fare, and even a carnival ride or two.

 Stepping out for the night to explore, Hendricks and I crossed over Ebisu Bridge on the Dotonbori Canal to marvel at the landmark illuminated Glico Running Man, which stretches several stories high.
 It became immediately clear from what Ebisu Bridge derives its moniker, “Hook-Up Bridge.”
-I’ve never seen so many hookers.
+I’ve never seen so many ladies of the night.
 Though illegal, prostitution in this area seems to come with the territory: open solicitations garnered no attention from police patrolling the area, as did a rather noticeable hand-to-hand exchange of a large paper bag full of what my imagination led me to believe was likely some kind of opiate, or maybe something mythical of which I’ve never heard like Dotonbori krokodil moon gas white lightening... completely legitimate speculation on my part.
 This “look the other way” attitude toward certain transgressions grants beings of salaciousness carte blanche to slake their libidinous cravings.
-It’s interesting, as a non-participant, to observe the interactions that emanate from this process.
-Call me old fashioned.
+It’s interesting, as a non-participant (call me old fashioned), to observe the interactions that emanate from this process.

 Tomoko-san from Osaka, who Hendricks and I had met in Kyoto while descending Mt.
 Kurama, warned us of the less than sanitary condition of the Umezu River, the river along which Dotonbori is built.
-This immediately came to mind as Hendricks and I witnessed three twenty-something year-olds brandish their appendages over the water, adding to its volume in unison as though it was a group bonding activity, shouting “Gaijin!” at us zealously as we continued to our terminus.
+This immediately came to mind as Hendricks and I witnessed three jovial twenty-something year-olds urinating into the river, as though it was a group bonding activity, shouting “Gaijin!” at us zealously as we continued to our terminus.
 I then also remembered her recounting of the last time Osaka’s baseball team, the Hanshin Tigers, had won a championship and that their enthusiastic fans had jumped into said river in celebration… and contracted hepatitis.
-No, No, I manufactured that last bit.
+No, No, I made up that last bit.
 But… probably?

 Hendricks and I stopped in at Chibo Resturant on the river, trying okonomiyaki for the first time.
 Okonomiyaki translates to “whatever you like”-“fry/cook,” and it’s exactly that: whatever you’d like fried into a savory pancake.
 Chibo cooks prepare the dish and serve it on your own personal teppan grill.
 I definitely recommend it.
 Afterward, we stopped at the famous giant octopus in Dotonbori for takoyaki (octopus balls).
 I’m not sure if my balls (giggle) were undercooked, or if they’re simply prepared in this manner, but mine were filled with an eggy batter with small chunks of cephalopod floating around like cellular organelles in cytoplasm.
 But, I’ll try most food once… most food, not all food.
 I’m certainly not interested in sheep head, bug guts, or ranch dressing, all of which I consider to be equal in their ability to activate an upchuck reflex.